 Attention is called to the possibility that implementation of this standard may require use of subject matter covered by patent rights.
 By publication of this standard, no position is taken with respect to the existence or validity of any patent rights in connection therewith.
-The IEEE shall not be responsible for identifying patents or patent applications for which a license may be required to implement an IEEE standard or for conducting inquiries into the legal validity or scope of those patents that are brought to its attention.
+The IEEE is not responsible for identifying Essential Patent Claims for which a license may be required, for conducting inquiries into the legal validity or scope of Patents Claims or determining whether any licensing terms or conditions provided in connection with submission of a Letter of Assurance, if any or in any licensing agreements are reasonable or non-discriminatory.
+Users of this standard are expressly advised that determination of the validity of any patent rights, and the risk of infringement of such rights, is entirely their own responsibility.
+Further information may be obtained from the IEEE Standards Association.